actions/cache/README.md

 ### Inputs

-* `path` - A directory to store and save the cache
+* `path` - Directories to store and save the cache.
+Supports pattern matching, multipath and single file cache
+> See [`@actions/glob`](https://github.com/actions/toolkit/tree/master/packages/glob) for supported patterns.
 * `key` - An explicit key for restoring and saving the cache
 * `restore-keys` - An ordered list of keys to use for restoring the cache if no cache hit occurred for key